Climate action for music fans

 What's our goal?

-We want to make live events an environmentally friendly experience.
-The Climate Gig enables fans, artists, and venues to take responsible action by reducing their travel emissions.
-We want to climate neutralise the music industry.
+We want to help make attending live events into a more environmentally friendly experience.
+The Climate Gig enables fans, artists, and venues to take responsible action by understanding and making responsible choices related to their travel emissions.

 What’s in it for me?